MobileNativeFoundation/XCLogParser/README.md

 xclogparser dump --project MyProject --output activity.json --redacted
 ```

-An example output has been ommitted for brevity since it can contain a lot of information regarding a build.
+An example output has been omitted for brevity since it can contain a lot of information regarding a build.

 <details>
   <summary>Available parameters</summary>